-Five years ago, Nick Allen was in a wheelchair with limited mobility.
+Not long ago, Nick Allen had limited mobility and could only get around with the help of a wheelchair.
 Now, he’s climbing peaks in the Himalayas and redefining what it means to live with multiple sclerosis.

 Wilderness caught up with Allen, one of our Outdoor Heroes profiled in January 2016, to hear about his upcoming book, To the Summit, and how his story is serving as an inspiration to others who live with MS.

 What’s the book about?

 It’s about my journey with MS; when problems started, getting diagnosed, and then getting better.
 The book is framed in my trip to India and Nepal last year, where I climbed two 6000m peaks.

 What did you learn from your experience climbing in the Himalayas?

 The first peak I climbed, I was really focused on the summit as the destination.
 When food poisoning kept me from making it to the summit, I was so disappointed.
 But on the second peak, I was focused on just having a good time.
 It was a far more enjoyable experience, whereas putting the summit as the destination put pressure on, psychologically and mentally.
 That was the big takeaway; learning to enjoy the journey, rather than focusing on the destination.

 What were some of the challenges of writing this book?